(From our archives: this article was featured in our October 2011 issue ‘Dust of the Road’)

 The vast majority of Indians did not convert to Christianity, clinging to their faiths more tenaciously than other immigrant groups in Trinidad, including the Chinese.
 The Indians were politically unplugged, socially conservative and culturally insular, a situation surely not helped by their habits of caste, family and religion, nor by their reluctance to cohabitate with others of a darker colour and different culture (though sex was another matter, as were illegitimate children).

 Most Indians were also poor, uneducated and insecure, and so became easy objects of social contempt and discrimination.
 The barracks they lived in were dirty and overcrowded; malaria and hookworm infestations were rife.
 Poverty and poor diet created legions of decrepit and emaciated Indians, provoking further antipathy.
 At Christian missionary schools, Indian kids were ridiculed for their religion and pressured to convert, so not many Indians sent their children to school, until Canadian Presbyterian missionaries finally set up schools in Indian communities.
-As historian Bridget Brereton writes:
+As historian Bridget Brereton writes: ‘the coercive indentureship, the legal separation of the Indian population, the harsh economic conditions of their existence, the low-status jobs that they filled, all operated powerfully to make all sections of the Trinidad society despise the Indians – even the planters for whose benefit they came.’

 Despite these conditions, within a generation, Indians had not only rescued the sugarcane industry of Trinidad, but had become its mainstay.
 To keep the experienced workers from returning, a new scheme in 1869 offered them land after ten years of work, provided they renounced all claims to the ‘free’ return passage to India.
 Many others purchased Crown land from their savings.
 In due course, many Indians completed their indentureships and became peasant proprietors in new villages, many bearing names such as Calcutta, Barrackpore and Fyzabad.
 They grew wet rice and vegetables, and raised cows and buffaloes brought from India.
 They also imported mangoes, guavas, tamarind, pumpkin, lentils, melons, ginger, mustard and a host of other plants.